onc-healthit/lantern-back-end/capabilityquerier/README.md

         - LANTERN_BROADCAST_QUEUE=broadcast_queue_2
 ```

+Edit the docker-compose.override.yml file to also include another capabilityQuerier.

 The value for LANTERN_BROADCAST_QUEUE can either be defined in directly in the docker-compose of separately in your .env file.
 Each capabilityQuerier must have a unique value for the LANTERN_BROADCAST_QUEUE variable.